controlorigins/documents/website/assets/markdown/SourceCode/SourceCodeManagement.md

 1. **Assessment and Preparation**

    - Identify all PHP applications that need to be migrated.
-   - Choose a version control system (VCS) such as Git, which is widely used.
-   - Install and configure the chosen VCS on your development environment.
+   - Install and configure GIT on your development environment.

 1. **Create a New Repository**
-   - Create a new repository for each PHP application in your VCS.
+   - Create a new repository for each PHP application.
    - Organize the repositories based on projects, if applicable.

 1. **Initial Code Upload**